kevboh/longform/README.md

 When working in Scrivener I always struggled to link research notes to my scenes.
 I was using either Simplenote or Ulysses at the time (it took me a long, long time to write a novel!), and I ended up duplicating relevant notes in a scene’s scratch inspector area.
 It wasn’t ideal and it fell apart when research changed.
 Looking back, there are lots of references in my book that I now either can’t recall or would have to chase down.
 In Obsidian, you can just…link to the note.
 Or put a comment next to the text.
 Maybe linking here requires special formatting to not render the link on preview—I’ll figure that out when I get to it—but I can now make obscure literary references in peace, knowing that I have the citation tucked away elsewhere in a note.

 So that’s the idea.
 Treat your text and form as a unitary expression of the art, keep it all in one place, and lean on Obsidian to interlink the text with its research.
 I may throw this all away in a year; time will tell.

-## Installing

-Longform [will soon be available](https://github.com/obsidianmd/obsidian-releases/pull/400) in the Community Plugins section of Obsidian.
-You may also install it manually by copying the `main.js`, `manifest.json`, and `styles.css` files from a release into a `longform/` folder in the `.obsidian/plugins` folder of your vault.
-The Community Plugins interface is preferred.

 ## Troubleshooting